 The advantages for female cats

-Contrary to popular opinion, it is not kinder to allow female cats to have one litter before being neutered.
+Contrary to popular opinion, it is not kinder to allow female cats to have one litter before being neutered, younger cats can be neutered.
 Mammary tumours and womb infections are far more common in cats that have had kittens.

 Female cats come into season once every three weeks, eight months of the year.
 They cry incessantly and will draw a crowd of noisy, smelly males to the door.